 Whistler provides family adventure even in the off-season

-Heading to Whistler in the off-season?
+Heading to Whistler, B.C., in the offseason?
 This ski resort is a great kid-friendly town with plenty to keep everyone occupied no matter what time of year you visit.
-Here is a round-up of all the fun and adventurous things to do at Whistler with kids during the off-season along with where to stay and what to eat.
+Here is a roundup of all the fun and adventurous things to do at Whistler with kids during the summer along with suggestions for where to stay and what to eat.

 Where to Stay